penn-cnt/ieeg-recon/docs/source/module 2.rst

 Running Module 2
 ------------------
+If running from the iEEG-recon Application, follow the :ref:`Running the App` instructions.

-First, make sure your input patient data is organized according to the pseudo-BIDS structure outlined in :ref:`Data Setup`.
+If running from the command line, first make sure your input patient data is organized according to the pseudo-BIDS structure outlined in :ref:`Data Setup`.
 You can also run this tutorial with our `example data <https://www.dropbox.com/sh/ylxc586grm0p7au/AAAs8QQwUo0VQOSweDyj1v_ta?dl=0>`_.

+The code below demonstrates how to run Module 2 from the command line.

 .. tabs::